-Tivicay is a prescription medicine that is used to treat Human Immunodeficiency Virus-1 (HIV-1) infection together with:
+Tivicay and Tivicay PD are prescription medicines used to treat Human Immunodeficiency Virus-1 (HIV-1) infection together with:

 HIV-1 is the virus that causes Acquired Immune Deficiency Syndrome (AIDS).

-It is not known if Tivicay is safe and effective in children who weigh less than 66 pounds (30 kg) or in children who have received certain types of medicine for HIV-1 infection.
+It is not known if Tivicay or Tivicay PD is safe and effective in children who are less than 4 weeks of age and weigh less than 6.6 pounds (3 kg) or in children who have received certain types of medicine for HIV-1 infection.